jbanday808/Enterprise-Threat-Hunting/docs/dynamic-analysis.md

 ---

-### Figure 8

-Network connection query used to identify suspicious outbound malware communications and command-and-control traffic.
+**Figure 8:** Network connection query used to identify suspicious outbound malware communications and command-and-control traffic.

-### References

-AWS Pricing Calculator User Guide: This guide provides detailed instructions on using the AWS Pricing Calculator to estimate costs for different AWS services.

 ---